SimoneEiraudo/data-driven-analysis-framework-4-energy-efficiency-of-TLC-sector/phD_thesis_open/README.md

 The framework first allows preprocessing of data, including data filtering and normalization.
 Then, regression models are trained, according to three different approaches, namely non-parametric, parametric and semi-parametric models.
 Finally, anomaly detection is performed thanks to CUSUM-based electrical load control charts.

+## Data
+Public data to test the pipeline are made available at: https://zenodo.org/records/15691194

+## Pipeline

 The user is provided with:
 -3 packages, for the different steps of the pipeline: "preprocessing", "regression", and "load_monitoring".
 -Each package contains scripts, for data processing and models training, and notebook.